samkenxstream/turnkey-triumph-326606_SamKenX-magic.lambda/README.md

 slot from Hyperlambda afterwards.
 It might help to imagine Hyperlambda as simply a string/type Dictionary, which resolves an object from your IoC container, using the name of the node as the key.

+If you want to create your own `ISlot` classes, you'll have to reference the NuGet called `magic.signals.contracts`, implement the `ISlot` interface, and mark your class with the `Slot` attribute, passing in the name of your slot as your `Name` property.

 ### The gory details

 All nodes starting with a _"."_ will be ignored, and not attempted to raised from the Hyperlambda evaluator.